 Chapter 15

-Claudia didn’t seem very happy about the fact that I could see Hecate, in fact, she kind of did a fake grin while saying I was special.
+I realized later, when I’d had time to process the interaction, Claudia didn’t seem very happy about the fact that I could see Hecate, in fact, she kind of did a fake grin while saying I was special.
 I don’t want to be judgmental maybe she is just too focused on Regina’s recovery and probably all those things happening between them haven’t changed them for good.

 I went home after that long talk with Claudia, I really hope they can get to fix their issues and their relationship isn’t affected negatively.
 However, there might be stuff from the past lurking around that I’m not aware of and some guilt is been placed unfairly on me, I don’t know how I know that but something is helping me keep track of stuff around me.